-ANDREW SCHOENHOLTZ; Visiting Professor of Law; Co-Director, Center for Applied Legal Studies; B.A., Hamilton; J.D., Harvard; Ph.D., Brown.
+ANDREW SCHOENHOLTZ; Professor from Practice; Co-Director, Center for Applied Legal Studies; B.A., Hamilton; J.D., Harvard; Ph.D., Brown.

 Professor Schoenholtz directs the Center for Applied Legal Studies at the Law Center, where students represent non-citizens claiming asylum from persecution in immigration removal proceedings.
 He also directs the Certificate in Refugees and Humanitarian Emergencies and is the Deputy Director of Georgetown University's Institute for the Study of International Migration.
 He teaches courses on Refugee Law and Policy, Refugees and Humanitarian Emergencies, Immigration Law and Policy, and the Rights of Detained Immigrants.".
 Prior to teaching at the Law Center, Professor Schoenholtz served as Deputy Director of the U.S. Commission on Immigration Reform and practiced immigration, asylum and international law with the Washington, D.C. law firm of Covington & Burling.
 Dr. Schoenholtz has conducted fact-finding missions in Haiti, Cuba, Ecuador, Germany, Croatia, Bosnia, Malawi, and Zambia to study root causes of forced migration, refugee protection, long-term solutions to mass migration emergencies, and humanitarian relief operations.
 He researches and writes regularly on refugee law and policy.
 His publications include: Rejecting Refugees: Homeland Security's Administration of the One-Year Bar to Asylum (co-author); Refugee Roulette: Disparities in Asylum Adjudication (co-author); Refugee Protection in the United States Post-September 11th; The Uprooted: Improving Humanitarian Responses to Forced Migration (chapter on "Improving Legal Frameworks"); and Aiding and Abetting Persecutors: The Seizure and Return of Haitian Refugees in Violation of the U.N.
 Refugee Convention and Protocol.